 Download: Sibley LUPA Final EIR Response to Comments, MMRP, Findings - November 2018 (814 pp.)

-The Park District is developed a restoration and public access project at the Dotson Family Marsh (formerly Breuner Marsh) at Point Pinole Regional Shoreline.
-Key project goals: restore historic San Francisco Bay wetlands, close a key gap in the San Francisco Bay Trail and develop other public access facilities.
+The Park District has completed a restoration and public access project at the Dotson Family Marsh at Point Pinole Regional Shoreline.
+Key project goals included restoring historic San Francisco Bay wetlands, closing a key gap in the San Francisco Bay Trail, and developing other public access facilities.
+The newly restored marsh has been designed to provide high quality habitat for threatened and endangered species, such as the Ridgway’s rail and the salt marsh harvest mouse.
+Trails and other public access amenities are now open for the public to enjoy.

 Download: Dotson Family Marsh (formerly Breuner Marsh) Project Update (2 pp.) - 2016-2017